georgemusson79/Minesweeper-Programmming-Project-16-11-2023/README.md

 ## How to use
 - Run the program by running `main.py`
-- Command line arguments can be passed to set a custom resolution - the first argument is window width and the second is window height
+- Command line arguments can be passed to set a custom resolution - the first argument is window width and window height

 ## Requirements
 - [Pygame](https://pypi.org/project/pygame/)